-The Burzio family has a long and rich history, dating back to quattrocento Turin.
-Its members have been dealing in fine art for last three generations, although the family’s artistic lineage extends somewhat further back, and notably includes the great piedmontese sculptor, Giuseppe Maria Bonzanigo (1737-1820) and his uncle Pietro Piffetti(1701-1777).
+The Burzio family has a long and rich history, dating back to quattrocento Parma.
+Its members have been art dealers for last three generations in Turin, although the family’s artistic lineage extends somewhat further back, including main Italian protagonists in decorative and fine arts fields as Giuseppe Maria Bonzanigo (1737-1820) and his uncle Pietro Piffetti(1701-1777).

 Luca opened his own gallery in 1991, having participated actively in the family business until its closure at the beginning of this century.
 He then opened a second gallery four years later, at the Bolaffi Palace, Prince Eugene Galleries, in Via Cavour.
 In 1996, Luca opened his most recent gallery in Via della Rocca in Turin and was registered with the experts of the Chamber of Commerce of Turin.

-Infact in early 2000s the colleague Laura Camporese met Luca in her stand in Milan during the biennale and from here they started theirs lives together with the decision to stop the business in their Italian Galleries to start working full time internationally, so were able to participate in the following years to all major international exhibitions in the world, as Tefaf Maastricht, Paris Biennale, Masterpiece London and American Shows in New York,Palm Beach and Sea Fair.
+Infact in early 2000s the colleague Laura Camporese met Luca in her stand in Milan during the biennale and from here they started theirs lives together with the decision to stop the business in their Italian Galleries to start working full time internationally, so were able also to participate in the following years to all major antiques exhibitions in the world, as Tefaf Maastricht, Paris Biennale, Masterpiece London and American Shows in New York,Palm Beach and Sea Fair.

 From 2014 we exhibit again in all major international antiques fairs only under the sign of our family with every stand interiors designed by the renowned Italian Architect Paolo Genta Ternavasio.
 Our primary specialisation is continental decorative arts, with particular attention to some fine furniture, to sculpture, to textiles, glasses, ceramics and bronzes.
-We are members of the Syndicat National des Antiquaires.

-Convinced not to treat “minor arts” of the past but the objective expression of a strong artistic thought without necessarily having to be “major arts”, we believe that everything in his time was “contemporary art” and in this context provided that all is really nice from the past can lives in interiors of the XXI century.
+We believe that all art creation in his time was “contemporary art” and in this context provided that all is really good from the past can lives in interiors of the XXI century.
 We finally try all time long to make all the best we can with our great passion, sharing our knowledge and experience consulting and sourcing for public institutions or for any person we can make fall in love for antiques as we are.